ivanniu/InversionGNN/README.md

 # InversionGNN: Enhancing Multi-Property Molecular Optimization for Drug Discovery

+This code is built on top of the [DST](https://github.com/futianfan/DST).
 ##  1. Sythestic Task

 ### 1.1 Pareto Optimization Conditioned on Desired Weight